You only get one smile. Make it last a lifetime with dental implants.

 Implants are metal components anchored into the jaw bone and topped off with artificial teeth.
 They serve as replacements for the roots of the tooth to hold down the synthetic crown.
 The perfect replacement for broken or missing teeth.

 All before and after image are real patients of Dr. Kent Tan. © MY IMPLANT DENTIST

-Looking for a top-rated dental implant dentist in Albany, WA?
+Looking for a top-rated dental implant dentist near Albany, WA?
 Look no further than My Implant Dentist.
 We are located in Perth, WA and see many Albany patients each year.

 Our highly skilled and experienced team offers the latest in dental implant technology and techniques, and we dedicate to providing our patients with the best possible care.

 Our state-of-the-art dental implant clinic is equipped with the latest technology.
 We are proud of our dental implant expertise, as our dentists are constantly expanding their knowledge to stay ahead of the curve.